 Recognized as one of the Midwest's best colleges and universities, St. Ambrose University appeals to all kinds of students who seek academic challenge in a caring environment with opportunities to both serve others and develop as leaders.

 Call us to schedule an individual, tailor-made visit, or participate in an open house.

-We offer more than 70 majors, with the flexibility to mix majors, minors and electives to match your interests.
-So while you may be focused on a program like public relations, you can also develop the eco-friendly side of your brain by minoring in environmental studies, preparing you to become a communications expert in the fast-growing green industry.
+We offer more than 60 majors, with the flexibility to mix majors, minors and electives to match your interests.
+So while you may be focused on a program like Public Relations, you can also develop the eco-friendly side of your brain by minoring in Environmental Studies, preparing you to become a communications expert in the fast-growing green industry.
 What's more, you don’t have to major in a subject to participate in a lot of the activities you did in high school, like band, chorus and theatre.

 Faculty members are committed to your personal growth, and you'll only be taught by professors (not TAs).
 Many integrate service with their professional passions.
 Fr.
 Robert "Bud" Grant, a theology professor who teaches Environmental Ethics, received an Education Eddy Award from River Action Inc. for his environmental education work in and around the Quad Cities.
 He serves on local and state environmental committees; moreover, he helped produce a storm water mitigation plan that has changed both the university’s and Davenport’s water collection and retention practices.
 Our faculty members live what they teach.

 Our spirited community, athletics, campus concerts, and outstanding residence halls are just a few of the features our university is known for.
 Our students represent many different faiths, and they are inspired by our inclusive community, the tenets of our Catholic intellectual tradition, and our commitment to social justice.
 Interpersonal relationships and an involved community provide the foundation for learning.